0z-cloud/vx/services/ogame_php/src/README.md

 ## Introduction ##

-This is revived OGame v 0.84 with old design.
+This is revived OGame v 0.84 with an old design.

 ## !!!
-All trademarks and copyrighted materials are belongs to OGame respective owners - Gameforge GmbH !!! ##
+All trademarks and copyrighted materials belong to OGame's respective owners - Gameforge GmbH !!! ##
-_Thank you for the great game, but redesign is not we like_
+_Thank you for the great game, but the redesign is not what we like_

 <img src='http://ogamespec.com/imgstore/whc50b7bd1f6b2a2.jpg'>

-Currently only Russian, English and Deutch languages are supported.
+Currently, only Russian, English and Deutch languages are supported.
 Other language packs can be submitted by volunteers.
 The game engine is multilingual.
-This mean you can play with your preffered language in any universe.<br>
+This means you can play with your preferred language in any universe.<br>
 <br>
 <h2>Features</h2>
 <ul><li>Original game mechanics!<br>